bvonboyen/bvonboyen.github.io/_projects/soccersim.md

 **Planned extensions**
 - 🧩 **Expand factor modeling**
-  - Include shock factors for realistic derby, weather, and team management changes
+  - Include shock factors for tight schedules and team management changes
-  - Potentially consider a state space model to allow for stochastic trends in the data
+  - Updating into a state space model to discover trends on unobservable factors
 - 🧩 **Hierarchical team-player factors**
-  - Player-level attack/participation coefficients with shrinkage priors
+  - Player-level attack/participation contributions to team effects (player analytics, and trades)
-  - Team strength as a dynamic mixture of player availability and form
+  - More responsive team strength as a dynamic mixture of player availability and form
 - 🔗 **Dependency modeling across matches**
-  - Shared shocks for weather, derbies, or scheduling congestion
+  - Shared shocks for weather, derbies, and in-play dynamics
-  - Correlated outcomes for realistic portfolio risk
+  - Correlated outcomes for improved realism and backtesting
 - ⚙️ **Risk-adjusted analytics**
   - Contributive RAR (cRAR) per bet and total portfolio volatility metrics
   - Cross-factor calibration using ridge regularization and information-criteria control